A Reference Architecture for Designing Foundation Model based Systems

 \section{Introduction}

-{T}{he} release of ChatGPT, Bard, and other large language model (LLM)-based chatbots has drawn huge attention on foundations models (FMs) worldwide.
-FMs are massive artificial intelligence (AI) models that are pre-trained on vast amounts of broad data and can be adapted to perform a wide variety of tasks~\cite{bommasani2021opportunities}.
+{T}{he} release of ChatGPT, Bard, and other large language model (LLM)-based applications has drawn huge attention on foundation models (FMs) worldwide.
+FMs are massive AI models that are pre-trained on vast amounts of broad data and can be adapted to perform a wide variety of tasks~\cite{bommasani2021opportunities}.
 With numerous projects already underway to explore their potential, it is widely predicted that FMs will serve as the fundamental building blocks for most future AI and artificial generative intelligence (AGI) systems.

-{Many reusable solutions have been proposed to tackle various challenges in designing FM-based systems.
+Many reusable solutions have been proposed to tackle various challenges in designing FM-based systems.
 However, there is a lack of systematic guidance on the architecture design of FM-based systems.
 The impact of integrating FMs into software architecture are not fully studied yet.
-Additionally, the FM's growing capabilities can eventually absorb the other components of AI systems, introducing the moving boundary and interface evolution challenges in architecture design.}
+Additionally, the FM's growing capabilities can eventually absorb the other components of AI systems, introducing the moving boundary and interface evolution challenges in architecture design.

-{On the other hand, there are unique challenges on building responsible AI into the architecture of FM-based systems.
+On the other hand, there are unique challenges on building responsible and safe AI into the architecture of FM-based systems~\cite{RAIbook}.
 First, accountability becomes more complex due to the involvement of multiple stakeholders.
-The accountability for decisions made by FM-based systems may be shared among the system owner, the FM provider, and various providers of external tools (such as ChatGPT plugins~\footnote{https://openai.com/blog/chatgpt-plugins}).
-Second, enabling accountability necessitates the underlying supporting mechanisms for traceability.
-It is essential to record the inputs and outputs of FMs, systems, and external tools, services, and systems.
-Third, trustworthiness is a substantial obstacle in designing the FM-based systems, e.g., whether the user prompts, the FM outputs and the intermediate steps align with human goals and fulfill trustworthiness criteria.
-Fourth, the potential AI/AGI misuse poses a considerable challenge, which requires continuous risk assessment to ensure the instructions for the FM-based systems set by humans are trustworthy and responsible.}
+The accountability for decisions made by FM-based systems may be shared among the system owner, the FM provider, and various providers of external knowledge bases and tools (such as ChatGPT plugins~\footnote{https://openai.com/blog/chatgpt-plugins}).
+Enabling accountability necessitates the underlying supporting mechanisms for traceability.
+It is essential to record the inputs and outputs of FMs, non-FM components (e.g., guardrails), and external tools, services, and systems.
+Second, trustworthiness is a substantial obstacle in designing the FM-based systems, e.g., whether the user prompts or the FM reasoning processes and outputs align with human goals and fulfill trustworthiness criteria.
+Third, the potential AI/AGI misuse poses a considerable challenge, which requires continuous risk assessment to ensure the instructions for the FM-based systems set by humans are responsible and safe.